HIST 270: History of China

 • Nine Rank System (jiupin) — elite selection favoring great families

-• Western Jin (266–316) — reunification 280, then collapse
+• Western Jin (266–316) — reunification 280, collapse 316

-• War of Eight Princes (291–306) — civil war undermining Jin
+• War of Eight Princes (291–306) — civil war destroying Jin

 • Seven Sages — emblem of elite withdrawal

-• Wang Xizhi — iconic calligrapher
+• Wang Xizhi — "Sage of Calligraphy"; civilization through style

 Next Time